Drenmi/sludge/README.md

 })
 ```

 A command is required to pass a number of `Guard`s before succeeding.
-In the case of knocking on a door, as shown above, for the knocking to be successful, the actor must be both alive and awake, the specified direction must be a cardinal direction, and there needs to be an exit that way.
+In the case of knocking on a door, as shown above, for the knocking to be successful, the actor must be both alive and awake, the specified direction must be a cardinal direction, and there needs to be an exit leading that way.

 ### Unified Thing Theory

 A lot of things in the Sludge world are ... well, `Thing`s.
-This is a common enough occurrence that it deserves a first class concept in the framework.
+It is a common enough occurrence that we decided it deserves a first class concept in the framework.
 Doors, exits, players, demogorgons, and enchanted sticks are all things.
 Using the `Thing` API, we can create factories ready to churn out new things.

 **Example:**